Stormy Daniels Willing To Give Up $130,000 In NDA Money, Says Her Lawyer

 Stephanie Clifford, now better known as adult film star Stormy Daniels, is ready to give up the $130,000 paid to her by Trump lawyer Michael Cohen in order to be able to share her story, New York Daily News reports.
 This revelation comes through her lawyer, Michael Avenatti, who filed a complaint this week claiming that the Non-Disclosure Agreement between Stormy and then-candidate Donald Trump is unenforceable because Trump never signed it.

 The Stormy Daniels saga has its roots in 2006, when Stormy and Trump began an intimate relationship which continued “well into” the year 2007, Avenatti’s complaint alleges.
 After the now-infamous Access Hollywood tape which showed Trump making crude comments that many say verged on admitting sexual assault, several women came out with stories about Trump’s inappropriate conduct towards them.
-Lawyer and “fixer” for Donald Trump Michael Cohen got wind that Stormy was thinking of going public with her story about Trump, so he began an aggressive effort to silence Stormy and keep her from sharing her story, eventually culminating in a large cash settlement to buy the adult film actress’ silence.
+Lawyer and “fixer” for Donald Trump Michael Cohen got wind that Stormy was thinking of going public with her story about Trump, so he reportedly began an aggressive effort to silence Stormy and keep her from sharing her story, eventually culminating in a large cash settlement to buy the adult film actress’ silence.
 So strong was Cohen’s pressure that Stormy alleges that she was persuaded to lie in public about her relationship with Trump.

 Out of Cohen’s efforts came the non-disclosure agreement or “Hush Agreement” as it is called throughout Stormy’s complaint.
 From this agreement, three characters were born: first, Essential Consultants, the LLC that Trump’s lawyer created, presumably to disguise the source of the money being paid to Stormy Daniels.
-Then, there are the aliases Peggy Peterson and David Denison for Stormy Daniels and Donald Trump respectively.
+Then, there were the aliases Peggy Peterson and David Denison for Stormy Daniels and Donald Trump respectively.
 The Hush Agreement promulgated, among other things, that neither party would be allowed to discuss the nature of the agreement publicly, that Stormy would hand over text messages and images relating to Donald Trump, and in exchange for this silence, Essential Consultants would pay $130,000 to Stormy Daniels.

 Stormy’s complaint alleges that since Daniel Denison, or Donald Trump, never signed the document, the agreement was not binding and thus she should be released from it.
 Stormy’s lawyer states that the agreement mandated that all parties in the agreement must sign in order for it to be enforceable.
 Despite this, Stormy still took the money and acted as if the agreement existed.
 This presents a problem, according to former Trump divorce lawyer Jay Goldberg.